go-rel/rel/README.md

 ## Quick Example

-REL api might be slightly different than other Golang ORM/DAL.
-But it's developer friendly and doesn't requires a steep learning curve.
+REL might be slightly different than other Golang ORM/DAL.
+It's designed as a Repository that's easy to test and extend.

 ```go
 book := Book{Title: "REL for Dummies"}